UKCloud/documentation/articles/vmware/vmw-sco-vls.md

 For monthly invoicing, VLS requires the output of the Usage Meter, and as this is not available until the end of each month, the customer will be invoiced one month in arrears.

-As an example, the customer must report October 2021 usage to UKCloud (<vls@ukcloud.com>) by the 6 November 2021 (within five working days).
-The customer will then be invoiced for this usage on the 30 November.
+As an example, the customer must report April 2022 usage to VMware by 10:59 AM on 2 May 2022.
+The customer will then be invoiced for this usage on 31 May 2022.

 The customer will receive a monthly report from their Service Delivery Manager based on their submitted Usage Meter usages and total costs.